 Choose which version of Teams you are using from the tabs below.

 Add and remove delegates

-To manage who can make and receive calls on your behalf, select your profile picture at the top of teams, then Settings > General.
+To manage who can make and receive calls on your behalf, select Settings and more next to your profile picture at the top of Teams and then choose Settings > General.